How I scale quality

 8) The culture I want my teams to carry

 Quality is not a phase at the end.
-It’s a way of working.
+It is a way of working.

-It’s not a standard I enforce on people.
-It’s a standard I build with them, model myself, and keep alive through the messy realities of software development.
+Not a standard I enforce on people.
+A standard I build with them, model myself, and keep alive through the pressure and compromise that comes with real software development.

-Because anyone can ship when conditions are perfect.
-Leadership is keeping the bar when they aren’t.
+Because anyone can hold the bar when conditions are perfect.
+Leadership is holding it when they are not.

 Gold standard is not a finish line.
-It’s the direction.
+It is the direction.

 Contents